George Weidenfeld, Baron Weidenfeld: Personal life

 Weidenfeld married Jane Sieff in 1952, daughter of Israel Sieff, Baron Sieff who was a part of the family that controlled Marks and Spencer.
 Before their divorce in 1955 they had a daughter, Laura Weidenfeld (b.
 1953).

 After their divorce, he married Barbara Skelton (1916–1996), the English memoirist, novelist and socialite, in 1956, who had previously been married to Cyril Connolly.

-His third marriage was to Sandra Payson Meyer (1926–2004) in 1966.
+His third marriage was to Sandra Helen Payson (1926–2004) in 1966.
 She was the daughter of Americans Charles Shipman Payson and Joan Whitney, of the Whitney family.
 They divorced 10 years later in 1976.

 His fourth and final marriage was to Annabelle Whitestone (born 1944), who was 25 years his junior, in 1992.
 They remained married until his death in 2016.

 He was a staunch supporter of Israel and was described as an "adamantine Zionist".
 Among his friends were politicians Angela Merkel and Kurt Waldheim.

 He died in London on 20 January 2016, aged 96 and was honoured with burial on the Mount of Olives in Jerusalem.